IPhone OS 3

 iPhone OS 3 (stylized as iPhone OS 3.0) is the third major release of the iOS mobile operating system developed by Apple Inc., succeeding iPhone OS 2.
 It was announced on March 17, 2009, and was released on June 17, 2009.
 It was succeeded by iOS 4 on June 21, 2010, dropping the "iPhone OS" naming convention.

-iPhone OS 3 added a system-wide "cut, copy, and paste" feature, allowing users to more easily move content.
-It also introduced Spotlight, a search indexing feature designed to help users locate specific information on their device, such as contacts, email messages or apps.
+iPhone OS 3 added a system-wide "cut, copy, and paste" feature, allowing users to move content more easily.
+It also introduced Spotlight, a search indexing feature designed to help users locate specific information on their device, such as contacts, email messages, or apps.
 The home screen was expanded to let users add up to 11 pages, showcasing a total of 180 apps.
-The Messages app received support for MMS, while the Camera app received support for video recording on the iPhone 3GS, and a new "Voice Memos" app let users record their voice.
-In-app purchase capability was added to third-party applications as well for the App Store.
-Apple also added the accessibility screenreader option Voiceover to iOS devices with this release.
+The Messages app received support for MMS, the Camera app received video recording support on the iPhone 3GS, and a new "Voice Memos" app let users record their voice.
+In-app purchase capability was added to third-party applications in the App Store as well.
+Apple also added the accessibility screen reader option VoiceOver to iOS devices with this release.

 iPhone OS 3 is the last version of iOS that supports the first-generation iPhone and first-generation iPod Touch as its successor, iOS 4, drops support for both models.

 iPhone OS 3.2 is the first iPhone OS version to support the first generation iPad.